-- The following sections explain how the potential negative effects of the Second Draft Publication Core Strategy could be mitigated and positive effects enhanced. - 13.6.2 By meeting existing and proposed housing needs while maximising the efficient use of land, respecting the identity of settlements and reducing the need to travel, the Second Draft Publication Core Strategy is envisaged to have a positive impact on housing within the Borough.
+- 13.6.1 The following sections explain how the potential negative effects of the Core Strategy could be mitigated and positive effects enhanced. - 13.6.2 By meeting existing and proposed housing needs while maximising the efficient use of land, respecting the identity of settlements and reducing the need to travel, the Core Strategy is envisaged to have a positive impact on housing within the Borough.
+As the strategy has been through a number of sustainability appraisals already, suggested mitigation measures have already been incorporated within the strategy as appropriate.

-13.6.3 Overall, the Second Draft Publication Core Strategy is envisaged to have a positive impact on housing, and result in an increase to the supply of housing (including affordable housing) and housing quality, whilst also creating mixed and balanced communities.
+13.6.3 Overall, Core Strategy is envisaged to have a positive impact on housing, and result in an increase to the supply of housing (including affordable housing) and housing quality, whilst also creating mixed and balanced communities.